graphhopper/graphhopper/docs/core/translations.md

 We'll regularly update GraphHopper with new translations or fixes.
 To speed this process up or just try if the changes work you can do the following:

- * Make GraphHopper working on your computer - see [here](./quickstart-from-source.md)
+ * Make GraphHopper working on your computer, where you need to git clone the repository - see [here](./quickstart-from-source.md) for more information.
- * Download the document as 'tab-separated values'
+ * If you created a new language then add it to the script: core/files/update-translations.sh
- * Add your new language to the script: core/files/update-translations.sh
+ * Do `cd graphhopper/core; curl "https://docs.google.com/spreadsheet/pub?key=0AmukcXek0JP6dGM4R1VTV2d3TkRSUFVQakhVeVBQRHc&single=true&gid=0&output=txt" > tmp.tsv`
- * Execute ./core/files/update-translations.sh GraphHopper.tsv
+ * Then `./files/update-translations.sh tmp.tsv && rm tmp.tsv`
  * 'git diff' and 'git status' should show your changes
  * Make sure 'mvn clean test' works without a problem.
  * You can start a simple GraphHopper instance via './graphhopper.sh web europe_germany_berlin.pbf' and go to localhost:8989